David-Ingraham/crypto_arbitrage/README.md

 ## Crypto Arbitrage

-In this Challenge, you'll take on the role of an analyst at a high-tech investment firm.
-The vice president (VP) of your department is considering arbitrage opportunities in Bitcoin and other cryptocurrencies.
-As Bitcoin trades on markets across the globe, can you capitalize on simultaneous price dislocations in those markets by using the powers of Pandas?
+In this project, I take on the role of an analyst at an investment firm.
+I am considering arbitrage opportunities in Bitcoin and other cryptocurrencies.
+As Bitcoin trades on markets across the globe, can I capitalize on simultaneous price dislocations in those markets by using the powers of Pandas?

-For this assignment, you’ll sort through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
-Your task is to apply the three phases of financial analysis to determine if any arbitrage opportunities exist for Bitcoin.
+For this project, I'll sort through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
+My task is to apply the three phases of financial analysis to determine if any arbitrage opportunities exist for Bitcoin.

-This aspect of the Challenge will consist of 3 phases.
+This aspect of the program will consist of 3 phases.

-1. Collect the data.
+1. Collecting the data.

-2. Prepare the data.
+2. Preparing the data.

-3. Analyze the data.
+3. Analyzing the data.
 ---

-## Collect the Data
+## Collecting the Data

 To collect the data that you’ll need, complete the following steps: